Mature Masculine

 Innocence

-Innocence is the simple, pure awareness at the core of your being.
-It shows up as clear, bright awareness that feels fresh and awake, an open heart that can be touched by life, a natural goodness that doesn't need to perform or prove itself.
-This quality isn't something you create—it's already in you, even when covered by old wounds or protective stories.
+Innocence is the simple, pure awareness at the core of our being.
+It shows up as awareness that feels fresh and awake, an open heart that lets life touch it.
+There's a natural goodness underneath that doesn't need to perform or prove itself.
+This quality isn't something we create—it's already in us, even when covered by old wounds or protective stories.

 Innocence is not childishness or ignorance.
 It is the deeper freshness that remains even after life becomes hard and painful.
-That core cannot be destroyed by experience.
-Even when the world feels heavy, a spark of that lightness survives within you, waiting for moments when it can shine through.
+Our core of innocence cannot be destroyed by experience.
+Even when the world feels heavy, a spark of that lightness survives within us, waiting for moments when it can shine through.

 Innocence and the Lover